Costa Coffee Logo

 The chain was purchased from its founders in 1995 by the British hotel and restaurant concern Whitbread.
 At this point, Costa owned 41 coffee shops.
 The new owner changed the emblem of the establishments to a more modern one, adding color to it.

 The main logo is verbal.
-It is made in the form of the inscription Costa, which emphasizes the brand’s historical roots and helps its recognition.
+It is made in the form of the inscription’ Costa’, which emphasizes the brand’s historical roots and helps with recognition.
 The unusual shape of the letter S in the inscription resembles steam rising from a hot cup.
 Capital letters indicate leading positions and popularity.

-One of the variations of the emblem is a red seal with white inscriptions: Costa (top), Coffee (bottom), and since 1971 (on the sides).
-In the center of the seal is a visual sign of three white coffee beans, the grooves of which are traced in red lines.
+One variation of the emblem features a red seal with white inscriptions: “Costa” at the top, “Coffee” at the bottom, and “since 1971” on the sides.
+In the center of the seal is a visual sign of three white coffee beans, with their grooves traced in red lines.
 A similar logo indicates a place where you can try natural coffee from ground coffee beans.
-The founding date speaks of the great experience in preparing the drink.
+The founding date suggests a great deal of experience in preparing the drink.
 The image of the press symbolizes quality and excellent taste.
-In addition, the logo resembles a look at a round cup with coffee beans inside from above.
+In addition, the logo resembles a round cup with coffee beans inside from above.
 This is a very symbolic image of a coffee shop.

 Font and Colors